 So storing the Hydrogen peroxide as Carbamide peroxide is a way of preserving the bleaching power of the gel.
-This is the basis for the SmartSmile Professional system.
-Read more about it HERE
+This is the basis for the SHINE by SmartSmile Professional system.
+Read more about it HERE.

 What triggers the Carbamide peroxide to release Hydrogen peroxide?